sebanc/linuxloops/Readme/Live-image.md

 ## With Linux

-Download the live image and run the following command to write it to the disk (this example assumes your drive is /dev/sdX:
+Download the live image and run the following command from the directory containing the linuxloops live image 7z archive to write it to the disk (this example assumes your USB flashdrive is /dev/sdX:

-`7z x linuxloops_live_XXXXXXXX.7z linuxloops_live_*.img -so | sudo dd iflag=fullblock of=/dev/sdX oflag=direct conv=fsync bs=1M status=progress`
+`7z x $(ls linuxloops_live_????????.7z | tail -1) linuxloops_live_*.img -so | sudo dd iflag=fullblock of=/dev/sdX oflag=direct conv=fsync bs=1M status=progress`

 Reboot your computer and select the USB flashdrive from the UEFI boot menu.